Boelensman1/text-to-playlist/README.md

 ## Formatting of your library file
 For the script to work your library should be organized in the following way: Artist / Album / Song.

-If your music library is organized in a different way (but somewhat close) it should not be too difficult to change the script, the applicable lines are 150 and 175.
+If your music library is organized in a different way (but somewhat close) it should not be too difficult to change the script, the applicable functions are get_artist_dir and get_album_dir.

 ## Formatting of the .txt file
 The text must be formatted in the following way: